Mayor: Sioux City pools may not open this summer due to coronavirus

 Many Iowa cities have already said they will not open pools in 2020.
 Scott said city officials would monitor the spread of coronavirus and follow health-related guidelines in making decisions on having the pools be open, even if it might be in limited fashion.

 Siouxland District Health Department reported Monday that a man between the ages of 61 and 80 died as result of COVID-19, bringing Woodbury County's total coronavirus-related deaths to 18.
-In addition, the health department said there are 63 additional cases in Woodbury County, bringing the total case count to 2,278.
+In addition, the health department Monday morning said there were 63 additional cases in Woodbury County, bringing the total case count to 2,278.
+By Monday evening, the case count had grown by 49 more cases, to 2,327.

 Reynolds has allowed, with two steps on May 1 and 15, that restaurants in all 99 counties could reopen at 50 percent capacity.
 Additionally, Reynolds said libraries, fitness centers, salons, barber shops, tattoo parlors and massage therapists could reopen on the 15th.